robert-baldwin/pg-rebac/README.md

 MATCH (User {id: 1})-[:editor]->(Object {id: 1, namespace: "doc"});
 ```

 The `MATCH` clause will return 0 matches if the only relationships betwen the User and Object are of type "viewer".
-An astute reader may notice that we'd like for an "owner" or "editor" of the document to also be a "viewer" of a document.
+An astute reader may notice that we'd like for an editor of the document to also be a viewer of a document.
 We'll address this later on with the userset rewrites feature set mentioned earlier.

 ## A Simple Object-Object Permission Check